keegango/lsqpy/README.md

 ### Variables

-	x = Variable(3)                             # Create a variable (3x1)
+	x = Variable(3) # Create a vector variable that has 3 rows and 1 columns
-	y = Variable()                              # A scalar variable (1x1)
-	z = Variable(10,4)                          # A matrix variable (10x4)
+	y = Variable() # A scalar variable z = Variable(10,4) # A matrix variable that has 10 rows and 4 columns

-Variables are the start of all lsqpy expressions.
-They can be a scalar, a vector, or a matrix.
+Variables represent the quantities that we want to find by solving a least squares problem.
+For example, a vector might be used to represent prices for a number of goods, or a matrix might be used to represent the location of an object at a number of time steps. lsqpy can handle scalar, vector and matrix variables making it easy formulate variables for nearly any kind of problem.

 ### Affine Expressions

 	expression = A*x + b                        # Create an affine

-Affine expressions are built from variables and constants.
-In particular an affine expression can be created in any of the following ways:
+Affine expressions are built from a combination of variable, constants, and other affine expressions.
 * Two variables are added or subtracted
 * A variable is added, subtracted, or multiplied by a constant (scalar or matrix)
 * Two affine expressions are added or subracted